Audition Information

 Is there any cost to participate?

-Is there a performance uniform?
+Is there a required performance attire?

 What kind of music does The Choristers perform?